Hierarchical Diffusion Motion Planning with Task-Conditioned Uncertainty-Aware Priors: Method

-The conditioned GP \eqref{eqn:GP_conditioned} determines the non-isotropic and time-correlated Gaussian noise used in our diffusion model; at each step, the injected noise is drawn with a mean and covariance shaped by linear time varying dynamics and the key state and timing information.
-In particular, the lower level initializes reverse diffusion from \(\mathcal{N}(\mu,\mathcal{K})\) and denoises under the general forward and posterior relations introduced in Sec.~\ref{subsec:prelim_ddpm}.
-Recall that the one-step forward posterior for our biased and non-isotropic setting has the closed form
+The conditioned prior \(\mathcal{N}(\xi,\mathcal{K})\) determines the non-isotropic and time-correlated Gaussian noise used in our diffusion model; at each step, the injected noise is drawn with a mean and covariance shaped by linear time varying dynamics and the key state and timing information.
+In particular, the lower level initializes reverse diffusion from \(\mathcal{N}(\xi,\mathcal{K})\) and denoises under the general forward and posterior relations introduced in \eqref{eq:ni_marginal} -- \eqref{eq:posterior}.
+For learning, we approximate the reverse posterior \eqref{eq:posterior} with